Few-Shot Object Detection: A Comprehensive Survey: Related Work on Training with Limited Data

-Before being applied to detection, few-shot learning was first explored for classification tasks~\cite{MatchingNets-NeurIPS2016, PrototypicalNetworks-NeurIPS2017, Survey-Few-Shot-Learning-CSUR2020, Meta-Learning-Survey-TPAMI2021}.
+\textbf{Few-Shot Learning and Classification}: Before being applied to detection, few-shot learning was first explored for classification tasks~\cite{MatchingNets-NeurIPS2016, PrototypicalNetworks-NeurIPS2017, Survey-Few-Shot-Learning-CSUR2020, Meta-Learning-Survey-TPAMI2021}.
 As objects with only few training instances do not need to be localized, classification is clearly easier.
 Yet, many ideas can be adopted for few-shot object detection.